FriendlyCaptcha/friendly-docs/docs/risk-intelligence/getting-started/index.md

-# Getting started with Risk Intelligence
+# Getting Started with Risk Intelligence

 There are two parts to getting Risk Intelligence data.
 First, you generate a Risk Intelligence _**token**_ in your project's front-end.
 Second, you use that token to retrieve Risk Intelligence _**data**_ from the Friendly Captcha API via your project's back-end.